Itor-Carlos/Itor-Carlos/README.md

 - 📚 I’m currently learning web development with Java ecosytem.
-I'm in the first period of Computer Science at UFS

 - 📚 I'm interested in learning about mobile development (React Native), machine learning and everything about Functional Programming